mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 !!! note

     The first time you run `hatch run lint` it may take a couple of minutes, since pre-commit needs to setup linting environments.
-Subsequent runs re-use these environments and will be much faster.
+Subsequent runs reuse these environments and will be much faster.

-`hatch run lint` runs the pre-commit hooks on all (not just staged) files.
+`hatch run lint` runs the pre-commit hooks on all (not only staged) files.
 You can run an individual hook, for example `mypy`, on all files by running `hatch run lint mypy`.

 Our Hatch environment specifies `pre-commit` as a dependency but otherwise does not specify dependencies for linting tools.
 Instead, the versions of these are pinned in `.pre-commit-config.yaml`, and `pre-commit ci` raises a monthly PR to update them.